-Ibudilast, labeled MN-166 by MediciNova, is a potential oral treatment for all forms of multiple sclerosis (MS) and for other neurodegenerative disorders, like amyotrophic lateral sclerosis.
-The drug, currently in clinical testing for these diseases, has long been marketed in Japan and Korea to treat post-stroke complications and bronchial asthma.
+Ibudilast, labeled MN-166 by MediciNova, is a potential oral treatment for all forms of multiple sclerosis (MS) and for other neurodegenerative disorders, such as amyotrophic lateral sclerosis (ALS).
+The drug, currently in clinical testing for these diseases, has been marketed in Japan and Korea to treat post-stroke complications and bronchial asthma for over two decades.

-MediciNova licensed the drug from Kyorin Pharmaceutical for potential utility in relapse-remitting multiple sclerosis (RRMS), and later obtained rights to investigate it in progressive MS and other neurological conditions.
+MediciNova licensed the drug from Kyorin Pharmaceutical for its potential use in relapsing-remitting multiple sclerosis (RRMS), and later obtained rights to investigate it in progressive MS and other neurological conditions.

-MediciNova was awarded a method of use patent in January 2012, which runs until 2029, to treat patients with both primary progressive and secondary progressive MS with MN-166, either alone or in combination.
+MediciNova was awarded a method of use patent in January 2012, which runs until 2029, to treat patients with both primary progressive MS (PPMS) and secondary progressive MS (SPMS) with ibudilast, either alone or in combination with other drugs.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.